Sun, earth and moon

 can create any orbit.

-One of the most impressive orbits is this one from YouTube.
+See this one from YouTube.

 by Malin Christersson under a Creative Commons Attribution-Noncommercial-Share Alike 2.5 Sweden License